NeelBhowmik/AnnotateMate/README.md

     - [x] [merge](#beers-merge): Merge multiple annotations files
     - [x] [remove categories](#broom-remove-categories): Remove categories/corresponding annotations from annotation file

-:space_invader: This repo is constantly updated with the latest algorithms and new features - check in regularly for updates!
+:space_invader: This repo is constantly updated with the new features - check in regularly for updates!

 </small>